Ram Janmabhoomi: Ram Janmabhoomi Mandir

 The five judges Supreme Court bench heard the title dispute cases from August to October 2019.
+The court inferred that the foundation of the mosque was based on the walls of a large pre existing structure dating back to the 12th century whose architectural features are suggestive of Hindu religious origin.
+The Supreme Court however concluded that there is time gap between the existence of the pre existing structure in 12th century and the construction of mosque in 16th century and no archaeological evidence on the cause of destruction of the underlying structure from this era is available.
 On 9 November 2019, the Supreme Court ordered the land to be handed over to a trust to build the Hindu temple.
 It also ordered to the government to give alternate 5 acre land to Sunni Waqf Board to build the mosque.
 On 5 February 2020, the trust known as Shri Ram Janmabhoomi Teerth Kshetra was created by the government of India.